George Fernandes: Defence minister

-Fernandes served as the Defence Minister of India in both the second and third National Democratic Alliance governments (1998–2004).
+Fernandes served as the Defence Minister of India in both the first and second National Democratic Alliance governments (1998–2004).
 During his tenure as the defence minister, the Kargil war over Kashmir broke out between India and Pakistan in 1999.
 The war began when heavily armed Pakistan-backed intruders dug themselves in at heights of 16000 ft – 18000 ft on the Indian side of the Line of Control (LOC) along an 80 km stretch north of Kargil.
 They began attacking the strategic highway linking Srinagar and Leh.
 As a result, the Indian army undertook the Operation Vijay to push back the Pakistani intruders and regain the occupied territories.
 The inability of the Indian intelligence and military agencies to detect the infiltration early received criticism, both by the opposition as well as the media.
 However, Fernandes refused to acknowledge the failure of intelligence agencies in detecting infiltration along Kargil sector.

 In May 1998, India conducted five nuclear tests at the Pokharan range in Rajasthan.
 Earlier a staunch supporter of nuclear disarmament, Fernandes openly endorsed the NDA government's decision to test the nuclear bombs.
 He was also involved in skirmishes with the then Chief of Naval Staff of the Indian Navy, Vishnu Bhagwat, over promotion of Vice-Admiral Harinder Singh as Deputy Chief of the Naval Staff.
 Bhagwat was subsequently sacked over the issue.
 After the Tehelka defence scandal broke out in March 2001, Fernandes quit as defence minister, but was reappointed to the post later.
 Fernandes is the only defence minister of a nuclear power who had a picture of Hiroshima bombing in his office.
 He made 18 visits to the icy heights of the 6600 m Siachen glacier in Kashmir, which holds the record of being "the world's highest battlefield".
 He was known for overseeing a huge increase in India's defence budget as compared to the allocations made by previous governments.

 After the defence ministership

 The NDA Government lost power to the Congress-led United Progressive Alliance (UPA) in the 2004 general elections.
-On 11 October 2004, George Fernandes along with Chandra Shekhar and Subramanian Swamy formed Rashtriya Swabhiman Manch to oppose Sonia Gandhi and policies adopted by UPA government.
+On 11 October 2004, George Fernandes along with Chandra Shekhar and Subramanian Swamy formed Rashtriya Swabhiman Manch to oppose Sonia Gandhi and policies adopted by the UPA government.

 Later, political observers alleged that Fernandes was locked in a bitter party rivalry with his one-time friend, Samata Party co-founder, Nitish Kumar.
 In the 2009 general elections, he contested from Muzaffarpur as an independent candidate after being denied a ticket by the Janata Dal (United) on health grounds, but he lost the election.
 On 30 July 2009, Fernandes filed his nomination as an independent candidate for the mid-term poll being held for the Rajya Sabha seat vacated by Janata Dal (United) president Sharad Yadav.
 The Janata Dal (United) did not field any candidate against him, which led to his being elected unopposed.
 He was sworn in on 4 August 2009.